 |Equipment||Nonrevenue Service Vehicles||Automobile (AO)|

-* The NTD divides vehicles into 23 vehicle types, six of which are listed here as examples
+* The NTD divides revenue vehicles (Rolling Stock) into 25 vehicle types, six of which are listed here as examples

 Measure: The percentage of facilities (by group) that are rated less than 3.0 on the Transit Economic Requirements Model (TERM) Scale.

 The TERM scale assigns numerical ratings based on condition:

 |Excellent||4.8 - 5.0||No visible defects; new or near new condition;

 |Good||4.0 - 4.7||Good condition, but no longer new; may be slightly defective or deteriorated, but is overall functional|

 |Marginal||2.0 - 2.9||Defective or deteriorated; in need of replacement; exceeded useful life|